Trivaxy/leibniz-lang/README.md

 let myvec = vec(2, 5)
 ```

 `Vector`s can be multiplied, divided and raised to the power of `RealNumber`s.
-Other operations regarding them are not valid, thus the standard library (heavy WIP) offers a lot of functionality for vectors.
+Other operations regarding them are not valid, thus the standard library (heavy WIP) offers functions that help with manipulating and working with vectors.

-You can access the x and y component of a `Vector` through the `x` and `y` functions.
+You can access the x and y component of a `Vector` through the builtin `x` and `y` functions.
+Each return the respective component of the `Vector`.
 ```rust
 let myvec = vec(2, 5) // (2, 5)
 x(myvec) // 2
 y(myvec) // 5
 ```

+# Todo
+- Implement the rest of Leibniz types, such as matrices, imaginary numbers and so on
+- Make the interpreter optimize Leibniz code
+- Work on the Leibniz standard library
+- Make it possible to create graphical interactions using Leibniz
+- Explore the possibility of automatic derivation and integration